THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 What’s most important about this drone is that it is very easy to learn to fly.
 There are several sailing channels out there that have very quickly crashed their drones – and most of them weren’t DJI drones.
 The second most important aspect is that the Phantoms have very large legs for landing and taking off.
 While we launch from the deck when we aren’t underway, when we are on the move, I hold the drone up away from the deck and mast to launch and retrieve.
 With the legs, I have a secure handle to grab.

 The DJI Phantoms are fairly large, so for traveling in a car, plane, or hiking, we bought a DJI Mavic Air.
 This drone is TINY when folded up, and still shoots in lovely 4K.
+Traveling with a drone can be challenging but very rewarding.
+We have a small case and the extra leg extensions, plus, of course, ND filters.

 We have two tripods we use.
 The Manfrotto is the one I use to get my night photography shots.
 It’s incredibly stable, which is critical for getting shots with long exposure.
 The Joby is a great flexible tripod for hands-free shots, which we often wrap around handrails or posts.